MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 ## Write a Q# operation

-Our goal is to create a [Bell State](https://en.wikipedia.org/wiki/Bell_state) showing entanglement.
-We will build this up piece by piece to show the concepts of qubit state, gates, and measurement.
+Our goal is to prepare two qubits in a [Bell state](https://en.wikipedia.org/wiki/Bell_state) showing entanglement.
+We will build this up piece by piece to demonstrate qubit states, gates, and measurement.

 ### Q# operation code